kgweisman/kgweisman.github.io/teaching.md

 ### Teaching

-Starting in Fall 2025, I will be the instructor of record for **PSY 1900: Introduction to Statistics for the Behavioral Sciences**, offered through the (course to be taught every semester thereafter).
-I will also be offering an advanced undergraduate-level tutorial in statistics starting in Spring 2026 (topic TBD).
+Starting in Fall 2025, I will be the instructor of record for **PSY 1900: Introduction to Statistics for the Behavioral Sciences** (offered every semester).
+I will also be teaching an advanced undergraduate-level tutorial in statistics starting in Spring 2026 (topic TBD).

 Prior to joining the Psychology Department at Harvard University, I taught the following courses as a graduate student at Stanford University: